Tara Correa-McMullen: Aftermath

 Damien Watts was charged with one count of murder and two counts of attempted murder on March 1, 2006.
-On January 23, 2009, he was convicted of Correa-McMullen's murder.
-Watts was sentenced to five life sentences without parole on February 27, 2009.
+On January 23, 2009, he was convicted of Correa-McMullen's murder, the murder of another person chosen at random the day before he killed Correa-McMullen, and six counts of attempted murder over his two day shooting spree (at three locations), with special circumstance for allegations of gang murder and multiple murders; none of the multiple shooting victims were involved in gang activity except Correa-McMullen, but Watts' stated intent was "to shoot up rival gang territory".
+Watts was sentenced to five consecutive life sentences without parole on February 27, 2009.
 Watts' accomplice in the shooting spree, Joseph Wayne Jones, was also sentenced to life without parole.

-In 2007, Tara Correa-McMullen was profiled on the E! documentary series Boulevard of Broken Dreams.
+In popular culture

+Correa-McMullen's murder was featured in "A Rising Star Shot Down", the premiere episode of the 2024 season of the true crime documentary series Death by Fame, on the Canadian Investigation Discovery.